 New properties, new risks?

-At the nanometric scale, materials can have enhanced or new properties, some of which can be dangerous for exposed workers (higher reactivity, explosiveness, flammability, etc.).
+At the nanometric scale, materials can have enhanced or new properties, some potentially dangerous for exposed workers (higher reactivity, explosiveness, flammability, etc.).

 Among them, the potential for emissions and occupational exposure to aerosols during operations involving nanomaterials has been considered one of the main emerging risks in the workplace since at least 2009 by EU-OSHA1See Workplace Exposure to Nanomaterials, EU-OSHA, European Agency for Safety and Health at Work, 2009.